stanfordjournalism/stanford-progj-2020/docs/python/portable_paths.md

 	text = source_file.read()
 ```

 Ideally, we want a way to dynamically construct file paths so that they'll work on any user's machine.
-Below are a few strategies that help us construct paths designed to
+Below are a few strategies that help us construct paths in a portable way.

 ## Relative Paths